-Spend the morning cruising to the Outer Hebrides and the Isle of Lewis.
-On leaving the island capital of Stornoway, we will head across the island of Lewis to the beautiful west coast.
+Arrive today on the Isle of Lewis.
+On leaving the island capital of Stornoway, we will head across the island to the beautiful west coast.
 Described as Scotland's Stonehenge, the Callanish Standing Stones date from around 3000 BC.
 There are a total of 32 stones in a circular and avenue design.
 The stones stand like a petrified forest on the flat top of a peninsula which reaches out into East Loch Roag.
-We also visit the Dun Carloway Pictish Broch, probably built sometime in the last century BC it would have served as an occasionally defensible residence for an extended family complete with accommodation for animals at ground floor level.
-Our next stop is the Gearrannan Blackhouse Village, a reconstructed settlement of traditional black houses which were made using dry stone masonry and have thatched roofs, distinctively weighted down with rocks.
+We also visit the Dun Carloway Pictish Broch, probably built sometime in the last century BC, it would have served as an occasionally defensible residence for an extended family complete with accommodation for animals at ground floor level.
+Our final stop is the Gearrannan Blackhouse Village, a reconstructed settlement of traditional black houses which were made using dry stone masonry and have thatched roofs, distinctively weighted down with rocks.
 Visit the small museum, enjoy a display of a typical crofting activity such as weaving and take in the views of this dramatic site on the wild Atlantic coast.
+This afternoon we will board the Zodiacs for a cruise around the spectacular basalt cliffs of the Shiant Islands, a group of little islands located a few miles off the shores of Lewis.
+This is an excellent place to spot puffins, razorbills, guillemots, seals and hopefully white-tailed eagles.